rexarski/toolbox/README.md

 - [ ] Generate and add SSH key to GitHub account.
 - [ ] Turn off the iCloud sync of Photos before library migration.
 - [ ] Turn off the Spotlight.
+- [ ] Turn on the Night Shift in System Preferences - Display, set the schedule to Custom (6 pm to 6 am).
 - [ ] Install essential applications in the following list.

 ```plaintext